maiskt/hackathon.github.io/11-Savings.Rmd

 + Yes
 + No

-## SAVE_SECURITY
+## SAVE_FAMILY
-Save for security: counts respondents who save to protect their families from poverty and crime or protect their belongings.
+Save for family: counts respondents who save to protect their families from poverty and crime or protect their belongings.

 Levels: